 January.
 Cold and snowy at first, later very mild.
 Cold air swept south on the 19th, with 15cm of snow over large parts of the country; 40cm of snow lay over northern Scotland, and 25 cm of snow lay across Essex on the 24th.
 It was -18C at Driffield (Yorks) and Shawbury (Shrops.) on the 24th.
 There was persistent freezing fog; maximum of -5 at Dishforth (Yorks.) on the 23rd.
 Then the winds changed the SW bringing a dramatic change in temperature as some very mild, wet air crossed the country.
 Aber (north Wales) reached the record 18.3C on the 27th, thanks to the Fohn effect (whereby air is warmed by descent from mountain ranges) - a record equalled in 1971 and 2003.
 It also reached as high as 59F (15C) at Prestwick.
 On the morning of the 25th the minimum at Grantown-on-Spey was -21C; the maximum at Onich (Highland) later was 17C.
 There was flooding in the north after the thaw and heavy rain.

 February.
 A severe snowstorm in the north of England on the 24th; 10 inches of snow recorded at Rotherham.

 March.
 Some exceptionally cold nights.
 The record low was set: -22.2C, at Grantown on Spey on the 12th, only to be broken two days later, with -22.8C at Logie Coldstone (Grampian) on the 14th, over deep snow.

 April.
 A dry month with average sunshine totals.
 There was a humidity of only 14% at Glen Derry (Grampian) on the 2nd.
-Notable snowfall in the south at Easter (5th).
+There was a notable snowfall in the south at Easter (5th).